jeffjanderson/import-images-release/README.md

 registry.k8s.io/debian-base                                                  v2.0.0                                     9bd6154724425       21.1MB
 ```

-9. finally, create a new test cluster and verify the import-images job has been applied by also validating the logs and crictl images on a worker node
+14. Finally, create a new test cluster and verify the import-images job has been applied by again validating the logs and crictl images on a worker node